Elamin Abdelmahmoud

 elections from 1972 to 2019.
 Peter is also the bestselling author of four books: Mansbridge: One

-; Extraordinary Canadians; Off The Recordand his latest, How Canada Works.
+on One; Extraordinary Canadians; Off The Recordand his latest, How Canada Works.

 After retiring from the CBC in 2017, Peter now serves as the president of Manscorp Media Services, where he develops documentary films, and hosts one of Canada’s leading political podcasts, The Bridge.
 He is also Senior Counsel at Spark Advocacy in Ottawa, and the Honourary Colonel of Canada’s Special Forces Regiment.
 And finally, Peter is Chancellor Emeritus of Mount Allison University in New Brunswick, and a Distinguished Fellow at the Munk School of Global Affairs at the University of Toronto.